-The recent repeal of Section 153 of the Companies Act, which limited the age of directors to 70 years, could place more attention on succession planning and Board renewal.
-Whilst this section imposed a mandatory retirement age for directors, Boards will now have to give more consideration to whether a director continues to remain fit in both mind and body, and is still able to make a valuable contribution to the Board.
+The repeal of Section 153 of the Companies Act, which limited the age of directors to 70 years, could place more attention on succession planning and Board renewal.
+Whilst this has imposed a mandatory retirement age for Directors, Boards will now have to give more consideration as to whether a Director is still fit in both mind and body, and is still able to make a valuable contribution to the Board.

 The optimal Board composition should be reviewed by the Chairman with the assistance of the NC to review the skills required, identify the gaps, develop transparent appointment criteria and address succession planning.
-Executive directors may be recruited from external sources, but companies should also establish a framework to develop internal talent capabilities.
-Initiatives might include middle management development programmes, facilitating engagement from time to time with non-executive directors, partnering and mentoring schemes.
-A survey of all SGX-listed companies (743) based on the 2010 data undertaken by the NUS Business School Centre for Governance, Institutions and Organisations in 2012 revealed that family firms are the dominant type of organisations (with 52%) among Singapore listed companies and on average, 35% of the Board of a family firm consists of family members.
-Having established this fact, succession planning for a CEO is crucial as the impact on this type of company is high.
-Employees are sometimes loyal to the family leader and not the hired CEO outside the family circle.
+Executive Directors may be recruited from external sources, but companies should also establish a framework to develop internal talent capabilities.
+Initiatives might include middle management development programmes, facilitating engagement from time to time with non-executive Directors, as well as partnering and mentoring schemes.